matklad/abont/README.md

 * There isn't a default choice of a WASM-compiled scripting language.
 Even if we use WASM, we'd still want 90% of code to be in the same language.
 Rust feels a bit too low-level to write your `init.abont` in.

+If we forgo static types, then it makes sense to take a look at Lua, or, better Janet.

 Decision: keep it Rust.
 We _really_ need a proper high-iteration-speed scripting language here, but there isn't one, and building our own is a yak too hairy.
 Instead the plan: